 Check out PlugShare – An interactive EV station locator

-PlugShare is a LIVE electric vehicle station locator meant for everyday users.
-PlugShare allows users to see what stations are currently being used, under repair, and look like!
-PlugShare’s interactive nature makes it exceptionally useful for EV drivers to plan together and charge together.
-We encourage everyone to check out PlugShare and its unique features when looking for your next charge!
+PlugShare is an EV charging station locator for everyday users.
+It allows users to see what stations are currently being used, under repair, and what they look like.
+PlugShare’s interactive features and frequent updates make it exceptionally useful for EV drivers nationwide.

-There are a number of incentives to support the installation of electric vehicle supply equipment (EVSE) in Virginia.
-Municipalities, property managers, and other infrastructure interests can explore them to ensure they are ready to support this growing market segment.
+There are a number of incentives to support the installation of EV charging stations in Virginia.
+Municipalities, property managers and business owners can explore them to ensure they are ready to support this growing market segment.
 Here is a sample list to help you get started.

 - EVgo and Virginia DEQ have invested millions to expand DC Fast Charging in highway corridors in Virginia.
-Together the effort is deploying 80 – 100 new charger sites.
-Contact EVgo through their website EVgo.com to suggest a site or email Heidi Krantz email@example.com.
+Together the effort is deploying 80 to 100 new charger sites.
+Contact EVgo through their website to suggest a site or email Heidi Krantz firstname.lastname@example.org.

-- Electrify America is deploying charger depots and DC Fast Chargers and is headquartered in Reston, VA.
+- Electrify America is deploying charger depots and DC Fast Chargers and is headquartered in Reston, Virginia.
 The company is expanding its charger network in Virginia and throughout the country.
 It also recently added Virginia to its kilowatt-hour pricing program, simplifying billing for customers.
-Contact Electrify America to suggest a site.

 - Tesla has a program for “Destination Charging Partners” in the hospitality, retail, multi-family, and workplace categories.
 This program often delivers Tesla and standard chargers that work on all vehicles.

 - Blink Charging plans to install 200 networked 19.2 kWh L2 Chargers in Virginia, DC, Maryland, and West Virginia as a part a three-year ecosystem program.
 Each charger is capable of providing 19.2 kwh or about 65 miles of charge per hour.
-The chargers accommodate all EVs.
-Learn more at www.blinkcharging.com and contact Andrew Hillman Ashillman@BlinkCharging.com Or Cell: (805) 825-9415 for more information.
+Learn more at www.blinkcharging.com and contact Andrew Hillman Ashillman@BlinkCharging.com for more information.

-- Greenspot is installing 24 e-Mobility hubs consisting of 6 L2 chargers in Virginia, DC, Maryland, and West Virginia as a part a three-year ecosystem program.
+- Greenspot is installing 24 e-Mobility hubs consisting of 6 L2 chargers in Virginia, DC, Maryland and West Virginia as a part a three-year ecosystem program.
 Greenspot will install an initial set of 24 e-Mobility hubs which includes 72 dual chargers and a total of 144 EV ports.
-Visit www.joingreenspot.com or contact firstname.lastname@example.org or meet at calendly.com/greenspot-yaron
+Visit www.joingreenspot.com or email email@example.com.

-- For all laws and incentives in Virginia visit this page on our website (updated daily)
+- For all laws and incentives in Virginia visit this page on the Virginia Clean Cities website.

 - Procurement Contracts Exist.
-For Virginia municipalities and other government entities, check here or Virginia Clean Cities can help to determine if your EVSE procurement could be included in existing state or rideable contracts.
+For Virginia municipalities and other government entities, check here.
+Virginia Clean Cities can also help determine if your EVSE procurement could be included in existing state or rideable contracts.